Reward Forwarding

 • A campaign rewards sUSDe holders.

-• Merkl rewards sUSDe "spot" holder and forwards rewards only to eligible Pendle stakeholders (YT and LP token holders), excluding PT holders, while applying the standard Pendle treasury fee.
+• Merkl rewards sUSDe "spot" holders and forwards rewards only to eligible Pendle stakeholders (YT and LP token holders), excluding PT holders, while applying the standard Pendle treasury fee.

 Forwarding is enabled by default for most campaign types on Merkl.
 If your campaign requires integration with a new forwarder or support for a different protocol, please contact our team.